Third Dynasty of Ur: Sources

 Tablet and its sealed envelope: employment contract for personnel.
 Girsu (Tello), c.
-2037, Museum of Fine Arts of Lyon.
+2037 BC, Museum of Fine Arts of Lyon.

 The main type of source documenting the Third Dynasty of Ur are administrative tablets, which number in the tens of thousands: an estimate of the number of unearthed tablets from this period is around 120,000, not including an undetermined number in the National Museum of Iraq.
 According to a 2016 inventory, "only" 64,500 of these have been the subject of a scientific publication with a copy/photograph and transliteration and/or translation.
 They come primarily from a handful of sites.
 The oldest known group of tablets was unearthed in 1894 at the site of Tello, ancient Girsu.
 The site's excavators came across a deposit of around thirty thousand tablets, clearly a governor's archive.
 But they did not clearly identify the place of origin, and some of the tablets were plundered by clandestine diggers.
 During these same years, regular and clandestine excavations of Nippur uncovered other tablets from the period, in smaller quantities (around 3,600).
 Then in 1909 and 1911, clandestine diggers discovered other deposits of tablets from the period, first at the site of Tell Jokha, ancient Umma (about 30,000 tablets) from the archive of the local governor, then at Drehem, ancient Puzrish-Dagan (about 15,000 tablets).
 Then the regular excavations of Ur brought to light more than 4,000 tablets from the period.
-In the 1990s-2000s, two other important archives were plundered during illegal excavations, on sites whose exact location is uncertain, but whose ancient name is known: Garshana near Umma (more than 1,500 tablets), and Irisaĝrig near Nippur (about a thousand texts).
+In the 1990s–2000s, two other important archives were plundered during illegal excavations, on sites whose exact location is uncertain, but whose ancient name is known: Garshana near Umma (more than 1,500 tablets), and Irisaĝrig near Nippur (about a thousand texts).

 The vast majority of these are administrative documents from the archives of governors or temples, and date from the reigns of Shulgi (the last decade), Amar-Sin, Shu-Sin, and the very beginning of Ibbi-Sin, a period of approximately forty years.
 They generally take the form of small tablets recording the movement of goods, for example, 'bills' or receipts in the form of square cushions.
 But there are also more elaborate and larger management documents, often rectangular in shape, such as inventories, summary balance sheets, personnel management or planning documents, including cadastral registers and lists of workers.
 Non-administrative types of documents, found in lesser quantities, include: trial records, contracts (of lease, sale, loan), letters.

 Tablet giving year names from Shulgi.
 Copy from the Old Babylonian period (c.
-1900-1600 BC) from Nippur.
+1900–1600 BC) from Nippur.
 Museum of the Oriental Institute of Chicago.